Columbia Saint Marys Hospital Behavioral Health

 Columbia Saint Marys Hospital Behavioral Health - Milwaukee, WI

-Columbia Saint Marys Hospital Behavioral Health is a substance and mental health rehab center located at 2301 North Lake Drive in the 53211 zip code in Milwaukee, WI.
+Columbia Saint Marys Hospital Behavioral Health is a substance and mental health treatment center located at 2301 North Lake Drive in the 53211 zip code in Milwaukee, WI.
 It is operated by a private for-profit organization.
-Columbia Saint Marys Hospital Behavioral Health provides relapse prevention from naltrexone, administers naltrexone and methadone for pain management.
-Some of the treatment approaches used by Columbia Saint Marys Hospital Behavioral Health include relapse prevention treatment, motivational interviewing and anger management.
-Columbia Saint Marys Hospital Behavioral Health also specializes in detox services and offers inpatient alcohol detoxification, inpatient opioid detoxification and methamphetamines detoxification.
-Columbia Saint Marys Hospital Behavioral Health provides outpatient day treatment, hospital inpatient detoxification and regular outpatient treatment.
-It also provides inpatient treatment for dual diagnosis, inpatient detoxification and residential treatment for substance abuse.
+Columbia Saint Marys Hospital Behavioral Health provides administers naltrexone, buprenorphine detoxification and relapse prevention from naltrexone.
+Some of the treatment approaches used by Columbia Saint Marys Hospital Behavioral Health include substance use counseling approach, anger management and motivational interviewing.
+Columbia Saint Marys Hospital Behavioral Health also specializes in detox services and offers inpatient alcohol detox, cocaine detox and inpatient opioid detox.
+Columbia Saint Marys Hospital Behavioral Health provides regular outpatient treatment, inpatient hospital rehabilitation and partial hospitalization.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, residential substance abuse treatment and inpatient detoxification.
 Other addiction treatment offered includes treatment for gambling disorder.

 Address: 2301 North Lake Drive, Milwaukee, WI 53211